-- 2. Blanket certificate Fiscal officers may prepare "blanket" certificates not exceeding an amount established by resolution or ordinance adopted by the legislative authority against any specific line item account or running beyond the current year.
+2. Blanket Certificate - Fiscal officers may prepare so-called "blanket" certificates for a certain sum of money not in excess of an amount established by resolution or ordinance adopted by a majority of the members of the legislative authority against any specific line item account over a period not running beyond the end of the current fiscal year.
 The blanket certificates may, but need not, be limited to a specific vendor.
-Only one blanket certificate may be outstanding at one particular time for any one particular line item appropriation. - 3.
-Super Blanket certificate The Township may also make expenditures and contracts for any amount from a specific line-item appropriation account in a specified fund upon certification of the fiscal officer for most professional services, fuel, oil, food items, and any other specific recurring and reasonably predictable operating expense.
+Only one blanket certificate may be outstanding at one particular time for any one particular line item appropriation.

+3. Super Blanket Certificate - The Township may also make expenditures and contracts for any amount from a specific line-item appropriation account in a specified fund for most professional services, fuel, oil, food items, and any other specific recurring and reasonably predictable operating expense.
 This certification is not to extend beyond the current year.
-More than one super blanket certificate may be outstanding at a particular time for any one line item appropriation.
+More than one super blanket certificate may be outstanding at a particular time for any line item appropriation account.

-In 2004, the Township did not properly certify the availability of funds prior to purchase commitment for \$17,383 or 9.6% of total non-payroll expenditures and there was no evidence that the Township followed the aforementioned exceptions.
-Failure to properly certify the availability of funds can result in overspending and negative cash fund balances.
+The Board of Trustees did not establish an amount by resolution for which a "blanket certificate" may be certified and the Clerk did not certify the availability of funds prior to making commitments for 17% of the disbursements tested for 2004.
+Failure to properly certify the availability of funds can result in overspending funds and negative cash fund balances.